hackclub/hackclub/workshops/login_auth/README.md

 So as you can see it is looking simple, So to make it look cool you need to add CSS but....

-You remember you saved lines of JavaScript code from firebase.
+You remember you saved lines of JavaScript code from Firebase.

 So you need to include those lines after the second division: